faida16/Resistors/README.md

 Most five band resistors are precision resistors with tolerances of either 1% or 2% while most of the four band resistors have tolerances of 5%, 10% and 20%.
 The colour code used to denote the tolerance rating of a resistor is given as:

 Brown = 1%, Red = 2%, Gold = 5%, Silver = 10 %

+If resistor has no fourth tolerance band then the default tolerance would be at 20%.

+It is sometimes easier to remember the resistor colour code by using short, easily remembered sentences in the form of expressions, rhymes, and phrases, called an acrostic, which have a separate word in the sentence to represent each of the Ten + Two colours.
 # Other guides
 ![](Images/IMG_20220501_234249_475.jpg)
 ![](Images/IMG_20220501_230512_130.jpg)